-Salad dressings are super easy to make at home, and I think learning how to make your favorite dressing in your own kitchen is a super useful skill to have.
+Salad dressings are super easy to make at home, and I think learning how to make your favorite salad dressings in your own kitchen is a super useful skill to have.
 It’ll save you tons of cash.
-The markup on bottled salad dressings is CRAZY—most of them you can make for pennies on the dollar.
+The markup on bottled salad dressings is OUTRAGEOUS—most of them you can make for pennies on the dollar.

-You can completely control the ingredients.
+You can also completely control the ingredients.
 Have you ever cruised the salad dressing aisle and checked ingredient lists?
-There are definitely some cleaner options out there, but many of them are packed with artificial colors, flavors, and more sugar and salt than is really necessary.
+Many of them are packed with artificial colors and flavors, which just aren’t necessary

 And my favorite part is that you can completely customize the taste to your liking.
-Once you “land” on your house dressing that is perfect for your family’s tastebuds, you always will have that recipe in your pocket.
-It’s like having the healthy eating gold ticket!
+Once you land on your “house dressing” that is perfect for your family’s tastebuds, you always will have that recipe in your pocket.

-Below, I’m sharing eight of my favorite simple, easy, and healthy salad dressing recipes that you can make at home.
-Honestly, you probably have most of the ingredients to make most of the dressings already in your pantry and fridge—there are no fancy pants ingredients that you’ll have to track down at a speciality store.
+Below, I’m sharing fifteen of my favorite simple, easy, and healthy salad dressing recipes that you can make at home.
+Honestly, you probably have most of the ingredients to make most of the dressings already in your pantry and fridge—there are no fancy pants ingredients that you’ll have to track down at a specialty store.

-All eight recipes can be made using the jar-and-shake method.
-Just grab a jar with a tight-fitting lid (I use a wide-mouth pint canning jar and a plastic cap), toss in all the ingredients, and shake the dickens out of it until it’s well-blended.
-There are a couple recipes below that could be made smoother if you use a food processor or a blender—but you don’t have to if you’re fine with a chunkier dressing.
+All of these recipes can be made using the jar-and-shake method.
+Just grab a jar with a tight-fitting lid (I use a wide-mouth pint mason jar and a plastic cap), toss in all the ingredients, and shake the dickens out of it until it’s well-blended.
+There are a couple of recipes below that could be made smoother if you use a food processor or a blender—but you don’t have to if you’re fine with a chunkier dressing.